flutter-form-builder-ecosystem/flutter_form_builder/README.md

 Improvements:
 * Internationalized default error texts for inbuilt validators - Help wanted to do even more in translating to more languages.
 * Ability to programmatically induce an error to a field - could be especially useful for server-side validation.
-* New field types including: LocationField, SearchableDropdown and FilePickerField
+* New field types including: SearchableDropdown and FilePickerField
 * Better composition of validators.

 Breaking changes: